 In short, it is the finance industry’s pyramid scheme.
 Here, participants’ incomes are paid not from the profits generated through their own investments, but through the investments of newcomers.
 Needless to say, the system collapses shortly when there are fewer newcomers.

-3. Is direct selling a sustainable business model?
+3. Is direct selling economically a sustainable business model?

 4. Is this channel only good for beauty products and food supplements?

 Beauty, personal care and food supplements altogether generate more than half of the global revenue in direct selling.
-That being said, all categories that one can think of have been making very good use of this channel: Jewelry and accessories, coffee and tea, kitchenware, phone services, financial products, books and toys, to name a few.
-With the incoming of more and more new categories in the developed markets, the total share of cosmetics and nutritional products is lower than the world average.
+That being said, all product categories that one can think of have been making very good use of this channel: Jewelry and accessories, coffee and tea, kitchenware, phone services, financial products, books and toys, to name a few.
+With the incoming of more and more new categories in the developed markets, the total shares of cosmetics and nutritional products in thouse countries are lower than the world average.

 5. Is direct selling an opportunity for individuals to get rich quick?